-Over the past 10 years, SFU has transformed into one of Canada's top research-intensive universities.
-SFU is consistently ranked among Canada's top 15 research universities by major global and national university ranking systems.
+Simon Fraser University (SFU) is one of Canada's top research-intensive universities.
+SFU consistently ranks among Canada's top 15 research universities by major global and national university ranking systems.

 At the heart of SFU's research is a strategy for wide-reaching collaborations at the local, national and international levels, to foster a seamless continuum of knowledge generation and knowledge transfer across diverse sectors.
-SFU has an international footprint of partnerships with over 2800 institutions worldwide, in 117 countries.
+SFU has an international footprint of partnerships with 2947 institutions worldwide, in 125 countries.

-Research at SFU spans across eight Faculties, covering a broad range of fundamental, interdisciplinary, and applied research topics, as outlined in our Strategic Research Plan.
-On average, SFU researchers publish 2300 journal articles per year, over 40% of which appear in the world's top 10% journals (Source: Scopus).
+Research at SFU spans eight Faculties, covering a broad range of fundamental, interdisciplinary, and applied research topics, as outlined in our Strategic Research Plan.
+On average, SFU researchers publish 2,500 journal articles per year, over 40% of which appear in the world's top 10% journals (Source: Scopus).

 SFU is consistently ranked among Canada's top universities in major national and global ranking systems: